cyanide-burnout/Click-a-Tool/README.md

   * *query({ param1=value1, param2=value2, ... })* - make a parameterized query
   * *query()* - make a non-parameterized query

-You are able to create a query object at once and call it many times with differect parameters (data to insert or parameters to query).
+You are able to create a query object at once and call it many times with different parameters (data to insert or parameters to query).

 ## Usage